igrek51/nuclear/doc/quick-start.md

         name = name[::-1]
     print(f'Hello {name}.' * repeat)
 ```
-and we need a glue which binds it with a CLI.
+and we need a glue which binds it with a CLI (Command-Line Interface).
 We want it to be run with different parameters provided by user to the terminal shell in a manner:
 `./hello.py WORLD --reverse --repeat=1`.
 We've identified one positional argument, a flag and a numerical parameter.